TUMFTM/rslcpp/README.md

 [![Ubuntu](https://img.shields.io/badge/Ubuntu-24.04-E95420?logo=ubuntu&logoColor=white)](https://ubuntu.com/)
 [![DOI](https://img.shields.io/badge/DOI-TBD-blue)](#references)

-`rslcpp` - the ros simulation library for C++ - lets you run a set of ROS 2 nodes in a single-threaded simulation loop with an explicit simulation clock and a fixed time step.
+`rslcpp` - the ros simulation library for C++ - lets you run a set of ROS 2 nodes in a single-threaded simulation loop with an explicit simulation clock.
 The goal is to make simulation runs reproducible and simple to set up: write normal `rclcpp::Node` classes, enable `use_sim_time`, and run them either via a small `Job` interface or by dynamically loading composable nodes from the command line.

 ## Advantages & Applications

 - **Guaranteed Reproducibility**: Eliminate any hardware variability.
-By enforcing a fixed time step and explicit scheduling, `rslcpp` ensures that a simulation run produces the exact same result every time—whether on a developer laptop or a CI server.
+By enforcing an explicit simulation clock and deterministic scheduling, `rslcpp` ensures that a simulation run produces the exact same result every time—whether on a developer laptop or a CI server.
 - **Zero-Touch Integration**: Bring your existing ROS 2 nodes. `rslcpp` works with standard `rclcpp::Node` classes.
 No custom APIs, wrappers, or refactoring required.
 - **Flexible Time Dilation**: Decouple simulation speed from wall-clock time.
 Run **faster-than-realtime** for high-throughput training (RL/ML) or **slower-than-realtime** to debug heavy algorithms on limited hardware without "falling behind."
 - **Atomic Execution for ML/RL**: Treat a complex multi-node system as a single, controllable unit.
 Start, step, and stop the entire graph synchronously, making it ideal for reinforcement learning loops and Gym environments where the simulation must wait for the agent.